 Typing Tips for Counselors Using the Enneagram in Therapy – Part 2

 As I mentioned in Typing Tips for Counselors Using the Enneagram in Therapy – Part 1 , The Enneagram can be incredibly useful in case conceptualization, treatment planning, and organizing a relevant approach to therapy.
-It does this by quickly clarifying the client’s basic needs and motivations, vulnerabilities and issues, and patterns as well as by offering interventions and pointing out new paths to positive change and growth in life and therapy.
+It does this by clarifying the client’s basic fear, needs, motivations, issues, and patterns as well as by pointing out key themes, interventions, and potential paths to change and growth in life and therapy.

 In addition to insights gleaned from Part I on Typing, below are a few more ways, albeit less popular and a bit more subtle, that can be used to narrow down a client’s type.
-These strategies include reflection on the client’s Subtype, Dominant Center, Repressed Center, and personal history of past experiences and challenges.
+These strategies include a reflection on the client’s primary stance, dominant center, repressed center, and personal history of past experiences or challenges.

 Dominant center: What type of activity does the client seem to prefer and engage in the most?